-The Company recorded a fair value gain on harvested and growing plants in the second quarter of 2020 of \$0.7 million.
-This is the Company's initial recognition for the fair value of the biological assets and as a result, the gain in the second quarter includes both the fair value estimate of plants in the growth cycle during the second quarter as well as the fair value estimate of plants that were harvested during the second quarter which were valued at cost as at March 31, 2020.
-Significant estimates and assumptions on the value of the biological asset are disclosed in note 6 to the Condensed Interim Consolidated Financial Statements for the three and six months ended June 30, 2020 and 2019.
+The Company recorded a fair value gain on harvested and growing plants in Q3 2020 of \$0.6 million and a year-to-date fair value gain of \$1.3 million.
+Significant estimates and assumptions on the value of the biological asset are disclosed in note 6 to the Condensed Interim Consolidated Financial Statements for the three and nine months ended September 30, 2020 and 2019.